Readless

 Reader controlMultiple ways to inspect story coveragePeople skeptical of single-feed rankingNot as customizable as full RSS workflows

-Ground News is especially strong for readers who feel overwhelmed by conflicting narratives rather than by sheer volume.
-It is a very good match if your question is not only "what happened?" but also "who is covering this differently and why?"
+Ground News is especially strong for readers overwhelmed by conflicting narratives rather than by sheer volume.
+It is the right pick if your question is not only "what happened?" but also "who is covering this differently and why?"

 1. Use Feedly if: you want a clean way to manage feeds by topic or project.